BuvinJT/distbuilder/docs/QuickStart.md

-Once installed, the best way to integrate it with distbuilder is to define an environmental variable name "QT_IFW_DIR" and the set value for that equal to the directory where you installed the utility.
+Once installed, the best way to integrate it with distbuilder is to define an environmental variable name `QT_IFW_DIR` and the set value for that equal to the directory where you installed the utility.
+See `Reference.md` for more details.

 #### Installation instructions: